 - Care Manager outreach including member assessment and case management

-- Educated members and providers about the CentAccount program and its rewards.
+- Educated members and providers about My Health Pays and the healthy behaviors that earn rewards.

 - Provided practices with performance score cards and a list of non-compliant members.